amitxv/PC-Tuning/docs/physical-setup.md

 # Physical Setup

-Overall, the guide is centered around the software and operating system aspect of real-time optimization, but this section contains a non-exhaustive list of steps and references to point you in the right direction.
-See the resources in the [Further Reading](/README.md#further-reading) section to explore deeper into the topic.

 ## General

 - At least one SSD/NVMe (512 GB or higher preferred) is mandatory in the modern day due to the unreliability, degraded performance and excessive EMI of HDDs